Flower Hill, New York: Village of Flower Hill (1931 – present)

 Robert McNamara became Mayor in 2016, succeeding Senator Phillips.
-A notable accomplishment of the McNamara Administration was the initiation of the process of village's takeover of Middle Neck Road (former CR D55) – which connects Northern and Port Washington Boulevards – from Nassau County, which had been a goal of the village's for several years, given the poor upkeep from the Nassau County Department of Public Works.
-In the deal, the Nassau County would repair the road and repave the road, and would then sell it to the Village of Flower Hill for $1.
-In the past, the Village of Flower Hill also purchased the Flower Hill Park and the Flower Hill section of Stonytown Road from Nassau County.

-McNamara's administration also implemented a construction impact fee for large construction projects.
+A notable accomplishment of the McNamara Administration was the initiation of the process of the village's takeover of Middle Neck Road (former CR D55) – which connects Northern and Port Washington Boulevards – from Nassau County; this had been a goal of the village's for several years, given the poor upkeep from the Nassau County Department of Public Works.
+In the deal, Nassau County would repair and repave the road, thence sell it to Flower Hill for $1.
+Prior to this transfer, the village had purchased the Flower Hill Park and the segment of Stonytown Road within its borders from Nassau County.
+McNamara's administration also implemented a construction impact fee for large construction projects within the village.

-Mayor McNamara, who long-suffered from health complications, died on April 15, 2020.
+McNamara, who long-suffered from health complications, died on April 15, 2020.
 Then-Deputy Mayor Brian Herrington subsequently assumed the duties of Mayor, in light of McNamara's passing.

 On August 4, 2020, Hurricane Isaias struck the New York metropolitan area as a strong tropical storm, causing widespread power outages and damage across the region.
 Many trees in Flower Hill were uprooted, and much of the village lost power.
 Due to communication errors from PSEG Long Island, many delays took place in restoring power to the entirety of the village, resulting in some residents being without power for more than a week.
 Village officials designated Village Hall as a cooling center and phone charging center for residents that were without power, following COVID-19 social distancing guidelines.